kantega/notsoserial/README.md

 NotSoSerial is a Java Agent designed as a mitigation effort against deserialization attacks.

+Think of it as a "deserialization firewall".
+It gives you complete control over which classes your application should be allowed to deserialize.

 See http://foxglovesecurity.com/2015/11/06/what-do-weblogic-websphere-jboss-jenkins-opennms-and-your-application-have-in-common-this-vulnerability/ for details on this attack.

 ## How does it work?